Next course will be a BFTP3 DLP online programme, with the online sessions running 17, 18, 19 and 24, 25, 26 September 2024 from

 Step 2: send us an application form

-Entry to the course taught in English at Mount Vernon is via an application form.
+Entry to the BFTP3 course taught in English at Mount Vernon, and to the online version of the course, is via an application form.

 Level 3 trainers even more than those at Level 1 and 2 are expected to model an open and collaborative approach to practice with the system, and in their teaching, and in their relationships with colleagues.